-A-1: Insllation in AHCI mode
+A-1: Installation in AHCI mode

-If the SATA controller has been configured in AHCI mode, please install the OptaneTM memory in the M2Q_32G or M2P_32G connector and follow the steps below:
+If the SATA controller has been configured in AHCI mode, please follow the steps below:

 - After entering the operating system, insert the motherboard driver disk into your optical drive.
 On the Xpress Install screen, select Intel(R) Optane(TM) Memory System Acceleration (Note) to install.
 Follow the on-screen instructions to continue.
-The system will auto-restart. - After re-entering the operating system, the dialog box as shown will appear.
+The system will auto-restart. - After re-entering the operating system, the dialog box as shown above will appear.
 Click Yes to continue the installation and then restart the system. - 3.
 Launch the Intel(R) Optane Memory application from the Start menu.
 A message which says Intel® OptaneTM Memory is disabled will appear on the main screen.
-Click Enable to activate the Intel® OptaneTM Memory and restart the system again.
-(If you install more than one OptaneTM memory, please select which one you are going to use). - 4.
-Launch the Intel(R) Optane Memory application from the Start menu and make sure the Intel® OptaneTM Memory has been enabled.
+Click Enable to activate the Intel® OptaneTM Memory and restart the system again. - 4.
+Launch the Intel[®] Optane Memory application from the Start menu and make sure the Intel[®] Optane[TM] Memory has been enabled.
 (The SATA controller mode is changed to Intel RST Premium With Intel Optane System Acceleration from AHCI mode.
 DO NOT change your SATA controller mode back to AHCI.
-Doing so will prevent Intel® OptaneTM memory from functioning properly. - (Note) If the system already has Intel® Rapid Storage Technology utility installed, you have to remove it first before installing the Intel(R) Optane Memory application.
+Doing so will prevent Intel[®] Optane[TM] memory from functioning properly.)

+(Note) If the system already has Intel® Rapid Storage Technology utility installed, you have to remove it first before installing the Intel(R) Optane(TM) Memory System Acceleration application.